farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Solution-Architecture.md

 ## Information Delivery - User Interface
 Building an interface is not in the scope of this one day training, but we will address the topic by listing the possible options for a Cognitive Search solution.

-The enriched metadadata created by the Cognitive Search Pipeline is always loaded to an Azure Search Index. **How the final users would benefit from that?**
+The enriched metadata created by the Cognitive Search Pipeline is always loaded to an Azure Search Index. **How the final users would benefit from that?**

 + Web and Mobile applications can search this index using the [Azure Search .net SDK](https://docs.microsoft.com/en-us/azure/search/search-query-dotnet) or the [Azure Search Rest API](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api).
 This applications will translate user's search parameters into an Azure Search Query, what will retrieve the metadata from the Azure Search Index.